Magic: The Gathering: Secondary market

-Proxies

-Proxy cards (or proxies) are cards typically created by players as stand ins for rare cards they either already own and don't want to ruin or cards they don't yet own.
-These are primarily for casual play, as they aren't allowed in competitive play.
-Proxies are usually presented as either cards printed by a dedicated proxy printing company (or printed at home using DIY methods) or as land cards with the name and ability written on the card.

-These are not to be confused with counterfeits, as proxy cards usually have some indication that they are not official products, and some have art that is vastly different from the original, either created by a different artist than the original or by artificial intelligence software.
-This has also led to a secondary market of proxy cards and preconstructed proxy decks on sites like Etsy, where artists and Midjourney users sell custom printed cards for casual play.
-Some of these cards are based on anime and other media similar to Universes Beyond, while others are moreso artistic reinterpretations of existing cards.

 Academic analysis

 There are several examples of academic, peer-reviewed research concerning different aspects of Magic: The Gathering.
 One study examined how players use their imaginations when playing.
 This research studied hobby players and showed how players sought to create and participate in an epic fantasy narrative.
 Another example used online auctions for Magic cards to test revenue outcomes for various auction types.
 A third example uses probability to examine Magic card-collecting strategies.

 Using a specific set of cards in a specialized manner has shown Magic: The Gathering to be Turing complete.
 By proving this, the researchers assert that Magic: The Gathering is so complex as to be Turing complete and capable of being "programmed" to perform any task, that in terms of playing an actual game of Magic, "the winning strategy is non-computable", making it an improbable challenge to devise computer opponents that can play Magic in a mathematically optimal manner.